10 Tips For Moving To London: Your Essential 2026 Guide

 5. Prepare Key Documents Ahead of Time

-London’s rental market moves quickly, and being ready with necessary paperwork can help secure housing.
+London’s rental market moves quickly, and being ready with paperwork can help you secure a property.

 Common documents include: